 We wouldn’t have believed it either, but apparently good old tinsel was once a major status symbol.
 Made out of pure silver, the original tinsel was the thing to have.
 Not quite the plasticky vinyl we know and love today.
 In 17th century Germany, folks in Nuremberg set out to impress their less well-off acquaintances by displaying strands of silver as Christmas decorations on their trees.

 Over time, we made tinsel out of cheaper metals such as copper and tin, which made it affordable for the masses.
 World War One put paid to that, however, as the metals were in short supply.
 A few bright sparks set out to solve this problem by using aluminium and lead.
 Aluminium is a fire hazard and lead is poisonous, so you can imagine how that ended.
 Whoops.

 A note on giant, blow-up Santas

 God knows where these came from.
 We’re sure there are some excellent historical sources that document who we have to thank for these monstrosities/delightful harbingers of joy (delete as appropriate), but we think we’re just going to blame Americanisation and/or Coca Cola and have done with it.

 If you’d like to learn more about the origins of some of these decorating traditions, we really enjoyed this article from English Heritage.
-Alternatively, if you’ve got the decorations covered and would like to talk about getting your legal house in order instead (see what we did there?!) we’d very happily offer some guidance.
+Alternatively we can offer you legal guidance, as well as bauble guidance.
 Drop us a line any time, though please note that we’re shutting up shop from the 17th December till the 4th January in order to fully concentrate on being festive.

 All of us here at Newport Land and Law wish you a very happy festive season whatever you will be celebrating, and however you choose to decorate your front lawn.